Open-Repositories/OR2014/README.md

 OR2014
 ======

-Open Repositories 2014 Developer Challenge
+Open Repositories 2014 Developer Challenge Repository - [See our blog post](http://or2014.helsinki.fi/?p=832)